fpezzini/inga/4---Bowtie.md

 they are.
 A score is calculated by subtracting penalties for each difference (mismatch, gap, etc.) and, in local alignment mode, adding bonuses for each match.

+--score-min <func>
+Sets a function governing the minimum alignment score needed for an alignment to be considered "valid" (i.e. good enough to report).
+This is a function of read length.
+For instance, specifying L,0,-0.6 sets the minimum-score function f to f(x) = 0 + -0.6 * x, where x is the read length.
+See also: setting function options.
+The default in --end-to-end mode is L,-0.6,-0.6 and the default in --local mode is G,20,8.